The IP Registry Terms and Conditions

 C. You acknowledge that the IP Registry may provide links to web sites or sources of content which are not under the control of and are not maintained by PSI.
 PSI is not responsible for and does not endorse or guarantee the content of those sites.

 C. Jurisdiction and Governing Law.
-This Agreement shall be governed by and construed inaccordance with the laws of England and Wales, without regard to its conflict of laws of England and Wales, without regard to its conflict of laws principles, and the parties submit to the exclusive jurisdiction of the English courts save that PSI may enforce its intellectual property rights in any jurisdiction.
+This Agreement shall be governed by and construed in accordance with the laws of England and Wales, without regard to its conflict of laws principles, and the parties submit to the exclusive jurisdiction of the English courts save that PSI may enforce its intellectual property rights in any jurisdiction.
 The United Nations Convention on Contracts for the International Sales of Goods shall not apply.

 E. Force Majeure.
 PSI shall not be liable for any failure or delay in performance due to any cause beyond its reasonable control, including, but not limited to, acts of God or public enemy, fire, explosion, accident, strikes, governmental actions, delay or failure of suppliers, or delay or failure of the PSI systems or other difficulties with telecommunications networks.